YueGroup/carbon-electrolyte-interface/README.md

 ## Project Overview

 This study explores how chemical functionalization of graphene surfaces modulates the structure and dynamics of confined aqueous NaCl electrolytes.
-Using molecular dynamics (MD) simulations, we investigate a matrix of functional group types (–COOH, –OH, =O, –CH₃), surface coverages, and NaCl concentrations.
+Using molecular dynamics (MD) simulations, we investigate a matrix of functional group types (–COOH, –OH, =O, –CH₃), surface coverages, and electrolyte concentrations.

 We also introduce [`carbonstructures`](https://github.com/YueGroup/carbonstructures), an open-source Python tool developed to generate functionalized graphene structures for simulation.